Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/xfblog.md

 ---

-    title: XFBLog Tracked Object
+    title: "XFBLog Tracked Object"
-    linkTitle: XFBLog Tracked Object
+    linkTitle: "XFBLog Tracked Object"
-    weight: 230
+    weight: 220

----
-When you configure Sentinel to monitor Transfer CFT, you can import the XFBLog Tracked Object.
+---When you configure Sentinel to monitor Transfer CFT, you can import the XFBLog Tracked Object.
 The XFBLog is a Tracked Object that describes the contents of an Transfer CFT log file.
 This log stores traces of the events and errors that occur on Transfer CFT.
 This topic describes the XFBLog attributes.